Altering a Lease Mid-Term

 Here are some of the alterations you’re likely to encounter:

 - Adding New Tenants – This is particularly common in student housing but occurs at times in all housing circumstances.
-Perhaps it’s a sick mother, or a long-term guest.
+Perhaps it’s a sick mother or another long-term guest.
 Whatever the circumstances, be sure to add any new residents onto your lease agreement.
 And remember, the original tenants must all sign the addendum.

 - Tenants Leaving – Life doesn’t happen in twelve-month periods, and oftentimes, one of your tenants on a multi-tenant lease will need to leave before their agreement expires.
 If possible, include a clause in your original lease that deals with this very circumstance.
 The Joint and Several Liability Clause can also be a great asset during early move-outs.
 But if no such clauses exist, a lease addendum or amendment can help determine how to handle future rent payments, the return of a security deposit, and any other new responsibilities that may come up.
 Be sure to recognize that this may be a stressful time for both the tenants that remain and those leaving.
 Try your best to accommodate them within reason.